darktable-org/darktable/packaging/windows/BUILD.md

     ```
     $ pacman -S mingw-w64-x86_64-gmic
     ```
-    *Note: GMIC.
-Waiting for GMIC 9.3 you may need to rename libopencv_core4xx and libopencv_videoio4xx to libopencv_core440 and libopencv_videoio440 in the bin folder of darktable to get lut3d available.*

 * For gphoto2:
     * You need to restart the MINGW64 or MSYS terminal to have CAMLIBS and IOLIBS environment variables properly set for LIBGPHOTO are available.
     * make sure they aren't pointing into your normal windows installation in case you already have darktable installed.
 You can check them with:
         ```
         $ echo $CAMLIBS